yliess86/PhDThesis/thesis.md

 The second AI winter limited research for +nn.
 However, some indomitable individuals continued their work.
 During this period, Vladimir Vapnik et al. developed the +svm [@cortes_1995], a robust non-probabilistic binary linear classifier.
 The method has the advantage to generalize well even with small datasets.
 Sepp Hochreiter et al. introduced the +lstm for [+rnn]{.plural} [@hochreiter_1997], a complex recurrent cell using gates to route the information flow and simulate long and short-term memory buffers.
 In 1989, Yann LeCun provided the first practical and industrial demonstration of backpropagation at Bell Labs with a +cnn to read handwritten digits [@lecun_1989; @lecun_1998] later used by the American postal services to sort letters.

+![A brief timeline of the [+dl]{.full} Revolution.](./figures/boai_revolution.svg){#fig:revolution}

 #### The Deep Learning Revolution

-![A brief timeline of the [+dl]{.full} Revolution.](./figures/boai_revolution.svg){#fig:revolution}

-The next significant evolutionary step [+dl]{.full}, those deep hierarchical +nn, descendants of the connectionist movement, occurred in the early twenty-first century.
+The next significant evolutionary step [+dl]{.full}, those deep hierarchical +nn, descendants of the connectionist movement, occurred in the early twenty-first century (see @fig:revolution).
 Computers were now faster and [+gpu]{.plural} were developed for high compute parallelization.
 Data was starting to be abundant thanks to the internet and the rapid rise of search engines and social networks.
 It is the era of Big Data. +nn were competing with +svm.
 In 2009 Fei-Fei Li and her group launched ImageNet [@deng_2009], a dataset assembling billions of labeled images.

 By 2011, the speed of [+gpu]{.plural} had increased significantly, making it possible to train [+cnn]{.plural} without layer-by-layer pre-training.
 The rest of the story includes a succession of deep +nn architectures including, AlexNet [@krizhevsky_2012], one of the first award-winning deep +cnn, ResNet [@he_2016], introducing residual connections, the [+gan]{.full .plural} [@goodfellow_2014], a high fidelity and high-resolution generative framework, attention mechanisms with the rise of the Transformer "Attention is all you Need" architecture [@vaswani_2017] present in almost all modern +dl contributions, and more recently the [+ddm]{.full} [@ho_2020], the spiritual autoregressive successor of the +gan.

+![A brief timeline of the [+dl]{.full} Milestones.](./figures/boai_milestones.svg){#fig:milestones}

 #### Deep Learning Milestones

-+dl is responsible for many +ai milestones in the past decade.
++dl is responsible for many +ai milestones in the past decade (see @fig:milestones).
 These milestones have been essential in advancing the field and enabling its applications within various sectors.
 One of the first notable milestones was AlphaGo from DeepMind in 2016 [@silver_2016], where an +ai system was able to beat the Korean world champion Lee Se Dol in the game of Go.
 AlphaGo is an illustration of the compression and pattern recognition capabilities of deep +nn in combination with efficient search algorithms.

 In 2019, AlphStar [@vinyals_2019] from DeepMind also was able to compete and defeat grandmasters in StarCraft the real-time strategy game of Blizzard.
 This demonstrated the capability of Deep Learning algorithms to achieve beyond human-level performance in real-time and long-term plannification.
 In 2020, AlphaFold [@senior_2020] improved the Protein Folding competition by quite a margin, showing that +dl could be used to help solve complex problems that have implications for medical research and drug discovery.
 In 2021 a follow-up model, AlphaFold 2 [@jumper_2021], was presented as an impressive successor of AlphaFold, showcasing further advances in this field.